Eisberch/Test_CEPSoSe25/README.md

-Here you have to Dokument a short summary how to user your project or set it up, etc.
+Here you have to document a short summary how to use your project or set it up, etc.